wp-plugins/tech-instagram-feed/readme.txt

 == Upgrade Notice ==
 1. Add number of images to display.
 2. Add display images type new or old.

+If you have any question contact us at here: [Plugin Support Forum ](https://wordpress.org/support/plugin/tech-instagram-feed)

 == Installation ==